ThatSunny/CrowdMove/README.md

 **CrowdMove** is designed to facilitate decentralized fundraising campaigns on a blockchain platform using the Move language.<br/>This contract enables fund creators to establish funding goals, accept donations, and manage withdrawals efficiently.
 It leverages Move’s resource-oriented programming paradigm to ensure secure and predictable behavior.
 Additionally, the contract is designed to be flexible, allowing users to customize various aspects according to their specific needs and requirements.

+## Advantages
+1. **Decentralized Control**: Removes intermediaries, allowing direct interaction between fundraisers and contributors.
+2. **Transparency**: Maintains a public record of donations and withdrawals, ensuring trust and accountability.
+3. **Security**: Leverages Move’s safety features to prevent unauthorized access and mitigate risks associated with smart contract execution.
+4. **Flexibility**: Offers the ability to make custom adjustments, giving users control over contract features to better align with their project goals.

 ## Key Features
 1. **Fund Creation:**
     - The contract allows user to create a crowdfunding campaign by specifying a target funding goal in a generic currency.